- Types and Drug Classes

 What are the warnings/precautions with pain medications?

-Death and serious side effects have occurred with the use of fentanyl transdermal patches.
+- Death and serious side effects have occurred with the use of fentanyl transdermal patches.
 Fentanyl patches are not recommended as starting therapy in inexperienced opiate users.
-Heat from the sun, hot baths, or heating pads can increase the speed of fentanyl release from patches.
+The heat from the sun, hot baths, or heating pads can increase the speed of fentanyl release from patches.

 Pain medications list